jettro/semi-website/_guides/weaviate/current/query.md

             longitude: 4.9    # longitude
           },
           distance: {
-            max:2.0           # distance in KM
+            max: 2000           # distance in meters
           }
         },
         path: ["geoLocation"] # property needs to be of geoLocation type.